krakend/krakend-documentation/endpoints/sequential-proxy.md

 ## Example
-It's easier to understand with an example:
+It's easier to understand with the example of the graph:

-The `/hotels/{hotel_id}` is a backend call that returns data for the requested hotel, including a `destination_id` that is a relationship identifier.
-The output is like the following:
+KrakenD calls a backend `/hotels/{hotel_id}` that returns data for the requested hotel.
+When we request for the hotel ID `25` the backend service responds with the hotel data, including a `destination_id` that is a relationship identifier.
+The output for `GET /hotels/25` is like the following:

     {
       "hotel_id": 25,